stekatag/forkify/README.md

 ### Proposed features

-1. Number of pages between the pagination buttons.
+1. Number of pages between the pagination buttons. ✅

-2. Ability to sort search results by duration or number of ingredients.

-3. Ingredient validation in view, before submitting the form.

-4. Improving recipe ingredient input: separate in multiple fields and allow more than 6 ingredients.

-5. Shopping list feature: button on recipe to add ingredients to a list.
+2. Shopping list feature: button on recipe to add ingredients to a list. ✅

-6. Weekly meal planning feature: assign recipes to the next 7 days and show on a weekly calendar.
+3. Weekly meal planning feature: assign recipes to the next 7 days and show on a weekly calendar. ✅

-7. Nutrition data on each ingredient from spoonacular API (https:// spoonacular.com/food-api) and calculate total calories of recipe.
+4. Nutrition data on each ingredient from spoonacular API (https:// spoonacular.com/food-api) and calculate total calories of recipe. ✅

+5. Dark mode. ✅

+6. Responsive design. ✅

 <!-- CONTRIBUTING -->